pawel-easv/OffshoreWindFarmApp/README.md

-# Dead Pigeons Lottery System
+# Offshore Wind Farm App

 ## About The Project